Locksley (band): Be in Love (2009–2010)

 Locksley began recording their second studio album Be in Love at the beginning of January 2009.
 Locksley announces Be in Love to be released January 26 as well as an opening slot as direct support for Mae on their Afternoon Tour.

 The band's first-ever single release, "Darling, It's True", was released September 22, 2009, digitally and as the A-side to a 7" released on Steven Van Zandt's Wicked Cool Records.
 B-sides were "There's a Love" (a William Bell cover) and "Talk to Me" (an original Locksley song by Kai Kennedy).

 The Be in Love release was pushed back to February 23 for the album digitally and March 16 in stores.

 The video for "The Whip" premiered to fans on June 13, 2010, via Locksley's website.
 Immediately following the debut the band joined fans for a live chat about the video and upcoming tour.
 No dates had been set.

 The Whip has been used as the scoring song for some professional sports teams, which include Major League Baseball's Cincinnati Reds and the American Hockey League's Cleveland Monsters, who adopted it when affiliating with the National Hockey League's Columbus Blue Jackets, who also use it.

+The Ontario Hockey League's Sudbury Wolves have also used "The Whip" as its goal song since the 2022-2023 season.